gkapfham/pyohio2021-presentation/slides.md

 The experiences that I share in this talk took place in the context of building an open-source program, called WorkKnow, that keeps you "in the know" about the history of workflow builds on GitHub Actions.
 WorkKnow uses GitHub's REST API to download the history of workflow executions.
-It them extracts, parses, and summarizes the data and stores the most important results in CSV files.
+It then extracts, parses, and summarizes the data and stores the most important results in CSV files.

 **CUT IN SHORT VERSION**